 As an SEO-specialist company, you’re going to expect that you want your own company to rank quite highly on the search engine results pages (SERPs), but there is only one top #1 spot.
 With this in mind, it’s important to take a look at your business to make sure you know exactly what you are and where you’re going to be looking for new clients.

 However, as mentioned above, not every company can be at the top, so what are you supposed to do instead?
-For many of these consultancy businesses, the answer is through paid advertising, on either Google or social media.
+For many of these consultancy businesses, the answer is through paid advertising, on either Google or social media, but that is not the only way how to find SEO Clients.

 Nevertheless, the cost of these advertising projects against the return on investment isn’t great and can lead to major financial downfalls unless you’re smart and organized.